appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day11/+page.md

-# Image and Font Assets
+# Assets: Images and Fonts

 1. Learn about adding image assets in a Flutter app and how to display them.
 2. Understand the different types of image assets that can be added, such as PNG, JPEG, and GIF.